containers/podman/docs/podman-container-runlabel.1.md

 `podman container runlabel` will set the following environment variables for use in the command:

+If the container image does not have the desired label, an error message will be displayed along with a non-zero return code.

 Note: Podman will always ensure that `podman` is the first argument of the command being executed.

 **LABEL**